These Are The Best Ethical and Eco-Friendly Socks

 This post contains some affiliate links, which means if you make a purchase, EcoCult receives a small percentage of the sale price.
 Some brands may have paid a small fee to be featured.
 We only recommend brands that we truly believe in.
 Support our editorial work by supporting them!

-Natural Fabrics: The brands below use natural, low-impact fabrics like organic cotton and closed-loop bamboo.
+Mostly natural fiber: Socks made out of natural fibers aren’t only better for the environment, but also better for the feet with better odor absorption.
+The brands below use natural, low-impact fabrics like organic cotton, merino wool, hemp, and closed-loop bamboo.
 These natural fibers don’t wreak as much havoc on the environment when they’re washed or thrown out at the end of their life.

-Recycled Materials: Fabric made from recycled material has its pros and cons.
-On one hand, it keeps trash from our landfills and saves on all kinds of resources needed to make virgin materials.
-Using recycled synthetics also allows eco-conscious brands to compete with conventional brands in terms of stretch, longevity, and performance.
-On the other hand, when we wash synthetic fabric (recycled or virgin), microscopic pieces break off and lead to our huge microplastic problem.
-So scroll to the bottom to find out about three great resources for helping to reduce the amount of microplastics that get washed down the drain.
+Recycled synthetics: Brands utilize synthetic fabrics for their stretch and durability.
+Make sure they are using recycled materials, which saves on the fossil resources extracted to make virgin materials.
+A drawback is that when we wash synthetic fabric (recycled or virgin), microscopic pieces break off and lead to our huge microplastic problem.
+Scroll to the bottom to find out about three great resources for helping to reduce the number of microplastics that get washed down the drain.

 Fair labor and transparency: As with everything you buy, check for fair labor practices.
-Look for brands that prioritize transparency and third-party certifications like Fair Trade and SA8000.
+Look for brands that prioritize transparency and third-party certifications like Fair Trade, WRAP, and B Corp.